0xnarwhal/BadUSB/README.md

 ## Pre-Requisites

+You can purchase a pre-made bad USB online or make one your own. **Make sure that it is using an ATTiny85 arduino!**

 You need the following on your machine to load the scripts onto your USB:

-1. Arduino IDE configured following this [site](https://startingelectronics.org/tutorials/arduino/digispark/digispark-windows-setup/).
+1. Arduino IDE configured following this [tutorial](https://startingelectronics.org/tutorials/arduino/digispark/digispark-windows-setup/).

 You need to have the following on your VPS or attacker machine:

 1. Python3
-2. Internet Connection
+2. Internet Connection (Duh)

 ## Setup

 For this demo/tutorial we will be focussing on the basic script to get you started.
 Use what you know and have learned to make your own attack methods.
 Be creative!

-The file we are foccusing on is `./scripts/The-Go-To.ino` where we will enable scripts on the victims machine and return a persistent reverse shell to us, the attacker.
+The file we are focusing on is `./scripts/The-Go-To.ino` where we will enable scripts on the victims machine and return a persistent reverse shell to us, the attacker.

 ### Seting Up your VPS